-- the names and addresses of members and former members - the date when each person's name was added to the register - if a person is not an Aboriginal or Torres Strait Islander person (if rule 3.1 allows non-Aboriginal or non-Torres Strait Islander members) - for former members, the date when they stopped being a member.
+- the names and addresses of members and former members. - the date when each person's name was added to the register. - for former members, the date when they stopped being a member.

-The register/s of members and former members must be kept at the corporation's registered office.
+The register/s of members and former members must be kept at the corporation's document access address or, if it is a large corporation, its registered office.